usertesting/engi-nerd-out/README.md

 ### The Closing Circle

 It is important to get together at the end of the day and reflect.
-The standard way if to have a closing circle where everyone answers 3 questions.
+The standard way is to have a closing circle where everyone answers 3 questions.
 Depending on the size of the group, you'll want to emphasize brevity.
-With 20-30 people, it can potentially take a while.

 ### The Three Questions